WSU-kduncan/cs3900-workoutplan/Agile-MVP-CoreFeatures.md

 # MVP \- Define Core Features

-Team Name:
+Team Name: Workout App
-Team Members:
+Team Members: Chase Ennis
-Project Name:
+Project Name: Workout App

 ## Key Features

 > List the essential features that will be included in MVP.

-Your text starts here
+1. Ability to add a run with a reflection with important data metrics about that specific run
+2. The ability to open comment and type personal thoughts about a workout
+3. The ability to go back and view past runs added on Workout App

 ***